Best Maui Beaches in Hawaii: 2026 Guide to Parking, Snorkeling, & Safety

 Beach Etiquette & Safety

-• Check conditions first: Choose lifeguarded beaches when possible and review current hazards on the Hawaiʻi Ocean Safety site before entering.
+• Check conditions first: Choose lifeguarded beaches when possible and review current hazards on HawaiÊ»i Ocean Safety (or current beach conditions at HawaiiBeachSafety.com) before entering.

-• Go early: Morning is usually calmer and clearer; winds and chop often build in the afternoon (plan ocean time first, sightseeing later).
+• Go early: Morning is usually calmer and clearer; winds and chop often build in the afternoon.
+For a month-by-month breakdown, see our Best Time to Snorkel Maui guide.

 • Respect wildlife: Keep at least 10 ft / 3 m from sea turtles; never touch or feed them.
 Stay 50 yards from spinner dolphins and 100 yards from humpback whales at sea.